AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 This default behavior can be influenced in several manners.
 First:

-* The :option:`--dump-filename-prefix` switch to |gcvins| requests replacing the ``<ename>`` component by the switch argument;
+* The :cmd-option:`--dump-filename-prefix` switch to |gcvins| requests replacing the ``<ename>`` component by the switch argument;

-* The :option:`--dump-filename-simple` switch requests the removal of the variable components (stamps and pid), so only the ``<ename>`` component remains or the replacement provided by :option:`--dump-filename-prefix` if that switch is also used.
+* The :cmd-option:`--dump-filename-simple` switch requests the removal of the variable components (stamps and pid), so only the ``<ename>`` component remains or the replacement provided by :cmd-option:`--dump-filename-prefix` if that switch is also used.

 The use of a specific location for the file, or of a specific file name can be